Types of Financial Aid

 - Federal Direct PLUS Loans — Federal Direct PLUS Loans are a Title IV program which enables parents with favorable credit histories to borrow funds to pay the educational expenses for their dependent child if the student is classified as a “dependent” as defined by the FAFSA and is enrolled at least half-time (6 credits or more).
 The student and the parent must meet the general eligibility requirements for federal student aid and the student must maintain satisfactory academic progress.
 The parent must be a citizen or eligible non-citizen and may not be in default or owe a refund to any federal student aid programs.
 A credit check is completed for all applicants.
 The PLUS loan is a non need-based loan.
 A parent is eligible to borrow up to the students cost of attendance less any other financial aid the student is receiving.
-Currently, the interest rate is fixed at 7.21%.
-In order to be awarded a PLUS loan at HCC, students and borrowers must follow the directions on the HCC website under Pay for College - Apply for a loan.
+For the Federal Direct PLUS loan interest rate information click here.
+In order to be awarded a PLUS loan at HCC, students and borrowers must follow the directions on the HCC website under Financial Aid - Loan Information.

 For more information on Federal Direct PLUS, click here.

 The work-study program offers HCC students part-time job opportunities with flexible hours and competitive wages that are earned throughout the academic year.
 The program also provides students with the opportunity to gain valuable work experience and marketable skills.
 Students are paid for hours worked on a semi-monthly basis.
 The hourly funds earned do not directly reduce the cost of tuition and fees and are not directly credited to the student's account.
 At the discretion of the student, earnings can be used to pay any outstanding balance to the college.